What is the Coca-Cola Scholarship?

 The Coca-Cola scholarship is a $20,000 scholarship awarded to 150 exceptional high school seniors that provides them with a unique and exclusive alumni network.
 It is one of the more prestigious scholarships for high school students and has a rigorous admission process.
 In their own words, the scholarship is for students “who demonstrate academic achievement and leadership.”
 The top five colleges Coke scholars attend are Harvard, Stanford, Duke, Yale, and Princeton.

-The Coca-Cola scholarship usually has 90,000 applicants, which are whittled down to 2,000 semifinalists.
+In 2023 the Coca-Cola scholarship had around 91,000 applicants.
+Each year, the applicants are whittled down to 2,000 semifinalists.
 After a secondary application process, these semifinalists are reduced even further to 250 regional finalists.
 Finally, after an interview process, 150 Coke scholars are chosen in March.
+To get an idea of just how competitive the scholarship is, in the 2023 cycle, less than 1/6 of 1% of applicants were chosen.
 As a 2020 Coke Scholar, I can offer some tips on how to maximize your chances of winning this prestigious, but competitive award.

 - Be a current high school senior attending school in the US